Skip to main content

 Current Status: Adopted

-The Accountants Act 2008 stipulates that the Zambia Institute of Chartered Accountants (ZiCA) is to adopt, promote, and enforce internationally comparable practice standards, which include public sector accounting standards.
+Under the Accountants Act of 2008, the Zambia Institute of Chartered Accountants (ZiCA) is mandated to adopt, promote, and enforce internationally comparable practice standards, including public sector accounting standards.

 Current Status: Partially Adopted

-Under the Accountants Act 2008, the Zambia Institute of Chartered Accountants is responsible for establishing an investigative and disciplinary (I&D) system for the profession.
-Accordingly, it has established, and operationalized, an I&D system that meets the SMO 6 requirements for all professional accountants.
+Under the Accountants Act of 2008, the Zambia Institute of Chartered Accountants (ZiCA) is responsible for establishing and operating an investigative and disciplinary (I&D) system for professional accountants in Zambia.

 Current Status: Adopted